Project Profiles - India

 The task of identifying schools in genuine need of assistance is undertaken by trusted contacts, known to Jim Coleman over three decades.
 Only schools serving poor communities are selected for assistance.
 Some will be state schools which do not have the funds needed to provide more than the most basic facilities, while others will be private schools providing an English medium education.

 All the HELP assignments in India involve teaching in primary and secondary schools.
-If you would like to volunteer in India, then click on a region that interests you on the right, and scroll down until you find a project that suits you.
+If you would like to volunteer in India, then click on a region that interests you on the right.

 The regions in India HELP currently sends volunteers to are listed here: